-Tyson Fury knocked Deontay Wilder out in the 7th round after an aggressive masterclass
+Tyson Fury finished Deontay Wilder in the 7th round after an aggressive masterclass

 It was a week of intrigue, of drama, and of hype.
 Big time heavyweight boxing is back.
 And now, no big man is as big time as Tyson Fury after he dominated Deontay Wilder, finishing him in the seventh round.

-In the opening round, in front of an absorbed, enthralled, and lively crowd, Fury stamped his authority early with his strong jab, a jab which even appeared to tilt Wilder’s head back.
+In the opening round, in front of an absorbed, enthralled, and lively crowd, Fury stamped his authority early with his strong jab – a jab that even appeared to tilt Wilder’s head back.
 At times, he’d mix up his lead punch by throwing a crisp left hook.

-In the opening rounds he took Wilder’s notorious right hand away by leaving his long left hand out and that proved enough to throw Wilder’s own probing jab off, something he uses to tee up his power punch.
-By the end of the second, Fury was mauling Wilder by the ropes – much to the delight of his travelling support.
+In the opening rounds, he took Wilder’s notorious right hand away by leaving his long left out.
+That proved enough to throw Wilder’s own probing jab off, something he uses to tee up his power punch.
+By the end of the second, Fury was mauling Wilder by the ropes – much to the delight of his traveling support.

 The third was one of the greatest rounds of Fury’s entire career.
-All the tall tales he’d told in the lead-up to this fight – that he was masturbating seven times a day, that he was dipping his fists in gasoline, and that he was going to win, by knockout, then binge on cocaine and prostitutes … well, one of those looked like it was true all along.
+All the tall tales he’d told in the lead-up to this fight – that he was masturbating seven times a day, that he was dipping his fists in gasoline, and that he was going to win, by knockout, then binge on cocaine and prostitutes– well, one of those looked like it was true all along.

 Tactically, he was gunning for the knockout.
-That much was clear as he had Wilder on his ass twice, though the second was ruled a slip.
+That much was clear since he had Wilder on his ass twice, though the second was ruled a slip.
 Wilder, yes, the baddest man on the planet for the new-generation – the one who has spent his career knocking opponents to the floor – was now the one looking wobbly and in danger of being down and out for good.

-In the fifth, Fury, who weighed-in heavy at 273-pounds, used that mass to tie Wilder up then lean all over him – an old Wladimir Klitschko trick to tire fading fighters.
+In the fifth, Fury, who weighed in heavy at 273 pounds, used that mass to tie Wilder up then lean all over him – an old Wladimir Klitschko trick to tire fading fighters.
 Then he knocked Wilder down again with an energy-depleting body shot.
-Everything Fury was doing was designed to wear Wilder out so even if he didn’t stop him, Wilder would be unable to throw anything of substance late in the fight.
+Everything Fury did was designed to wear Wilder out, so even if he didn’t stop him, Wilder would be unable to throw anything of substance late in the fight.
 But he was going to stop him.

 Fury’s promoters, Bob Arum of Top Rank and Frank Warren of Queensberry Promotions, were right all along.
 This was a new Fury.
-There was a reason he left his former trainer Ben Davison to join Javan “SugarHill” Steward, who could teach him the Kronk Gym and the late Emmanuel Steward’s techniques of making your punches count.
+There was a reason he left his former trainer, Ben Davison, to join Javan “SugarHill” Steward, who could teach him the Kronk Gym and the late Emmanuel Steward’s techniques of making your punches count.
 They planned a bold and risky strategy and boy, did it pay off.

-Nobody had roughed Wilder up like this.
-Only Fury, for one night only, as the referee Kenny Bayless waved the bout off in the seventh round.
+Nobody had roughed Wilder up like this – only Fury, for one night only, as the referee Kenny Bayless waved the bout off in the seventh round.
 Fury had done it.
-He had won by stoppage – a statement every bit as impressive as his 2015 bamboozling of Klitschko, when he became the unified heavyweight champion.
+He had won by stoppage, a statement every bit as impressive as his 2015 bamboozling of Klitschko, when he became the unified heavyweight champion.

-And now he’s a champion again – a deserving one, as he beat his American adversary out, inflicting a debut defeat onto Wilder.
+Now he’s a champion again – a deserving one, as he beat his American adversary easily, inflicting a debut defeat onto Wilder, even cuffing him so hard round the ear it bled from the inside, and he could not attend the post-event press conference.

 The Gypsy King, the new WBC title holder, rules once again.